panasonic-industry-europe/pan9520-etu-camera-stream-web-server/README.md

 7. Wait for all dependencies to be downloaded and installed automatically.
 This takes a while.

 ## Hardware setup
-For this application a OV2640 camera must be connected to the camera interface labelled CAM. https://www.seeedstudio.com/OV2640-Fisheye-Camera-p-4048.html
+1. For this application a OV2640 camera must be connected to the camera interface labelled CAM. https://www.seeedstudio.com/OV2640-Fisheye-Camera-p-4048.html
+1. Unplug jumpers from UART1 pinheader.
+This is needed because the camera interface GPIOs are also shared with the UART1 interface.
+This leads to a data stream on UART1 while the camera is running.
+Sometimes Windows will detect a serial mouse because of this and will cause random mouse pointer movement and clicks.

 ## Firmware build
 1. Open the PlatformIO project task menu by clicking on the corresponding icon on the left side (Alien Head)